ioBroker/ioBroker.vis/README.md

 ## Todo
 - Ignore not used widgets in runtime
-- Allow by default upload of files only in the current project directory

 <!--
     Placeholder for the next version (at the beginning of the line):